Explosions rock Kyiv again as Russians rain fire on Ukraine

 The explosions in northwest Kyiv's Shevchenkivsky district came as residents have been increasingly returning to the city.
 Cafes and other businesses have reopened, and a growing numbers of people have been out and about, enjoying the spring weather.

+It was not immediately clear how far away the attack was from Guterres.

-“I was shocked to be informed that two rockets have exploded in the city where I am,” Guterres was quoted as telling the BBC.
+“I was shocked to be informed that two rockets have exploded in the city where I am,” the U.N. chief was quoted as telling the BBC.
 "So this is a dramatic war, and we absolutely need to end this war and we absolutely need to have a solution for this war.”

 Getting a full picture of the unfolding battle in the east has been difficult because airstrikes and artillery barrages have made it extremely dangerous for reporters to move around.
 Several journalists have been killed in the war, now in its third month.